marsiitr/Smart-door-locking-system/README.md

 * Some diodes, Resistors, Connecting wires
 * PCB designing

+## Applications

+This project has various applications in daily life.
+Now a days people are too busy and they want to make an advantage of resources in various aspects.
+If you are having only one key to a house then the main problem here is other person of the house may not have the keys, so by using this IOT cloud  many people can access the door lock.
+Disabled or elder people can easily access the door using their mobile phones.And it also ensures high security to the lock.

 ## Furter Improvements

 * The circuit could be made compact by PCB printing.
 Also the casing can be done by printing the solid work model.